gotuna/docs/content/docs/basics/middlewares.md

 - Authenticate
 - RedirectIfAuthenticated
+- StoreParamsToContext (required for some features)
-- StoreToContext (required for some features)
+- StoreUserToContext (required for some features)
 - Cors
 - Logging
 - Recoverer (recommended)